cakirmehmete/tigerapps/runbook.md

 sudo service supervisor restart # cycles the gunicorn server
 ```

+Note that if environment variables are required for any application, you should
+set and update them in `/etc/supervisor/conf.d/tigerapps.conf` on the server.

 We have aggressive caching on tigerapps domain.
 Do a quick check to see if static files are wrong because of caching: compare the content at external URL http://wintersession.tigerapps.org/static/wintersession/files/main_style.css to `curl -H "Host:wintersession.tigerapps.org" localhost/static/wintersession/files/main_style.css`, for example.
 If they differ, purge cache in Cloudflare.

 ## Backups